 But as a premium electric toothbrush both the Genius 8000 and 9000 certainly live up to the hype.
-Neither is cheap but you can find significant discounts online, and, compared to the cost of a visit to the dentist, using a quality toothbrush is a wise financial as well as healthy decision.
+Neither is cheap but compared to the cost of a visit to the dentist, using a quality toothbrush is a wise financial decision as well as a healthy one.

 A combination of Japanese technology and German design, the ION-Sei certainly looks good.
 Of the two colours, go for Lake Blue as it should make a stylish addition to your bathroom.

-Fashion is, of course, secondary to actual teeth cleaning and it's here where the tech lies.
+Fashion is, of course, secondary to actual teeth cleaning and it's here that the tech lies.
 Unlike other sonic toothbrushes - or any other electric toothbrush we've seen - this one generates a stream of ions and a weak electric charge which actively stops bacteria growing in your mouth.
-When combined with the great cleaning of the sonic mechanism, it makes your teeth feel exceptionally clean even if that's partly psychological since you can't 'feel' the bacteria in the first place.
+When combined with the sonic mechanism, it makes your teeth feel exceptionally clean even if that's partly psychological since you can't feel the bacteria in the first place.